thumbtack/pgdoctor/README.md

 pgDoctor
 ========

-Simple, lightweight web service to perform health checks on PostgreSQL instances.
+Simple, lightweight, web service used to define and run custom health checks on PostgreSQL instances.

 ## Dependencies